About the Literacy & Basic Skills Program

 Skills Upgrading program

-The Skills Upgrading program is for adult learners who have one of the following goals:
+The Skills Upgrading Program is for adults who have one of the following goals:

 Workplace Preparation Program

-The Workplace Preparation Program offers several training programs in the field of working with children, health care and certificates for those working in the service industry.
-Please take a look at our course offering section for more details.
+The Workplace Preparation Program offers training for jobs in childcare, healthcare, and certifications for the service industry.
+Please see the Course Offerings section for more details.

-Clients in the programs should be 18 years or older, and have completed CLB 5 in English (listening, speaking, reading and writing).
+To join, you must be 18 years or older and have at least CLB 5 in English (listening, speaking, reading, and writing).

 Please note that the courses offered are subject to enrollment.

-Skills Upgrading (In-person and Online) Study English reading & writing.
-Learn complex grammar, punctuation, spelling and effective vocabulary.
-Combine well-developed paragraphs to write properly.
-Write for a variety of purposes.
-Build your computer skills.
-Develop study skills necessary for high school.
+Skills Upgrading (In-person and Online) Study English reading and writing, learn grammar, punctuation, spelling, and vocabulary.
+Practice writing paragraphs for different purposes.
+Build computer and study skills for high school.

 |